aws-samples/aws-net-guides/Storage/Kinesis/Readme.md

 1. Select *Kinesis* under *Analytics*.

-1. Click the **Get started** button.
+1. Ensure that the *Kinesis Data Streams* radio button is selected

-1. Click the **Create data stream** button in the *Ingest and process streaming data with Kinesis streams* section.
+2. Click the **Create data stream** button in the *Get started* section.

-1. In the *Create Kinesis stream* page that us displayed:
+3. In the *Create a data stream* page that is displayed:
     1. Type a name for your Kinesis stream name
-    1. Type a number for Number of shards
+    2. Type a number for Number of shards
-    1. Click the **Create Kinesis stream** button.
+    3. Click the **Create data stream** button.

     ![Create stream](media/image2.png)